ChingHongFung/A-Star-Path-Finding/README.md

 ##### check_portal() and add_portal_neighbors()
 ![check_portal add_portal_neighbors](https://user-images.githubusercontent.com/91271318/137505099-a70aab4c-9ad5-4f99-ad9c-89898e5928ab.png)

 check_portal() and add_portal_neighbors() connect portals of the same type.
-Portals could be added by hovering the mouse over a node and tapping key 'p'.
+Portals could be added by hovering the mouse over a node and tapping the key 'p'.
 This turns a node into a portal.
 Portals of the same type could be connected.
-Essentially, what this does is neighbors adjacent to each portal would have direct access to neighbours of portals of the same type.
+Essentially, what this does is that neighbors adjacent to each portal would have direct access to neighbours of portals of the same type.
 By clicking on an existing portal again using 'p', it changes the type of that portal to the alternative.
 This way only portals of the same type could be connected.
 Video 4 shows how a single pair of portals allows the path to be jumped across the map.

 Video 4: Single portal type